-Tertiary students receiving an allowance, and prospective tertiary students, will be sent application forms in January 1982.
-Forms will also be available from the Admissions Section or the Careers and Employment Section, or from the Director, Department of Education, 59 Goulburn Street, Sydney, NSW 2000 (telephone 218 8800).
+Tertiary students receiving an allowance, and prospective tertiary students, will be sent application forms in January 1983.
+Forms are also available from the Admissions Section or the Careers and Employment Section, or from the Director, Department of Education, 59 Goulburn Street, Sydney, NSW 2000 (telephone 218 8800).
 Continuing students should submit applications as soon as examination results are available.
 New students should do so as soon as they are enrolled.
-All students should apply by 31 March 1982, otherwise benefits will not be paid for the earlier months of the year.
+All students should apply by 31 March 1983, otherwise benefits will not be paid for the earlier months of the year.